aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/how-to-deploy-docker-container-with-azure/_index.md

 At this point, your your storage account should contain 2 file shares, `data` and `fonts`.

-18. Select "Access Keys" from the left menu and copy your access key to the clipboard (it will be required when mounting Azure storage into a container).
+18. Select "Access Keys" from the left menu and copy your access key to the clipboard (it will be required when mounting Azure storage into the container).

-This key is a unique ID that grants access to your Storage Account.
-It should be handled with care, as anyone with access to this key can access and manipulate your Storage Account.
+This key is a unique ID that grants access to your Storage account.
+It should be handled with care, as anyone with access to this key can access and manipulate your Storage account.

 ![](013.png)